Bone Collector | Fully Loaded Turkey Calling Guide

 If you are at the beginning stages of turkey calling with a mouth call, you need to focus on selecting an easy beginner call and placing it correctly in your mouth.
 After you have associated your mouth, tongue, and air pressure you can start practicing the simple yelps, cuts, clucks, keekee, and purr calls.

 Once you achieve the intermediate levels of turkey calling, and you are comfortable with your choice of call.
-You can now begin to understand which call and sounds is appropriate during which calling situation.
+You can now begin to understand which call and sounds are appropriate during which calling situation.
 Calling turkeys on the roost, striking a shock gobble, gauging the “temperature” on a bird, and creating excitement on a held up gobbler, all require different tactics to success.

 Once you become comfortable with your call, and you are well-educated with your turkey talk, you will become more interested in different mouth calls, raspier, cleaner, easy to use, or for maximum control.
 Looking for different “hen voices” and having confidence in these voices, will take some practice and playing around.